typpo/blog/source/_posts/2013-08-05-how-a-programmer-can-discover-an-asteroid.markdown

 ## A human touch

-Automated approaches can miss small, dangerous asteroids.
+Astronomers I've spoken with tend to agree that automated approaches can miss small, dangerous asteroids.
+The varying quality of imagery and the prevalence of false positive streaks, smudges, hot pixels, etc. encourage conservative evaluation.
+My own impression is that there is not much in the way of modern, open source asteroid identification.
+There's also not enough public data for a machine learning approach.

 My prototype solution to this problem is a web app called **[Asterank Discover](http://asterank.com/discover)**, which aggregates upwards of half a million images of the night sky and presents them in an intelligent manner for crowdsourced review.

 Users are shown short animations of the night sky that make it easy to spot asteroids and are asked to mark items of interest and flag poor quality images.
 The app occasionally serves control images to get a sense of whose responses are trustworthy.

 [{% img center http://i.imgur.com/6Ajvy2N.png?1 %}](http://asterank.com/discover)

+As an incentive, the first user to spot an undiscovered asteroid will get naming rights (within constraints of IAU naming guidelines).

 The end result?
-In about 2 months, **over 20,000 images have been reviewed, with hundreds of potential asteroids marked.**  Not a small a feat for a modest science project by some software engineer.
+In about 2 months, **over 35,000 images have been reviewed, with hundreds of potential asteroids marked.**  Not a small a feat for a modest science project by some software engineer.

 ## The browser is underutilized

 I've always been pessimistic about my ability to contribute to space from a pure computer science perspective, but this project was well within reach.
-The success of the project is a testament to creative thought toward applying simple web technologies to new areas.
+Its success is a testament to creative thought toward applying simple web technologies to new areas.

 It's no surprise that technology in non-tech sectors tends to lag significantly.
 This is a HUGE advantage for engineers looking for side projects (or startup ideas).
 For example, my work on space has made use of canvas (via the [KineticJS](http://kineticjs.com/) library), webgl (via [three.js](https://github.com/mrdoob/three.js/)), web workers, and other newer web technologies.